There are two ways to enable Cloudflare for your domain name:

-If your domain is registered with another domain registrar, you need to log into your account there and change the nameservers for the domain.
+If your domain is registered with another domain registrar, you need to log in to your account there and change the nameservers for the domain.

 If your domain is registered with Namecheap, you need to follow the instructions below:

-1. Log into your Namecheap account in a separate tab if you are not logged in yet.
+1. Log in to your Namecheap account in a separate tab if you are not logged in yet.
 Once you are in, mouse over the Account option in the upper right corner of the page and choose Domain List or choose the Domain List menu in the left sidebar:

 2.Click on the Manage option in front of the domain name you wish to point to Cloudflare DNS:

-3. On the Domain tab, please click the drop-down menu next to the Nameservers option and select Custom nameservers type:
+3. On the Domain tab, please click the drop-down menu next to the Nameservers option and select the Custom nameservers type: